Advertisement

 It's linked to lower cancer risk

-The reason this style of eating may be effective in minimizing the risk of breast cancer is unclear, though experts have a theory.
-Over time, inflammation can increase your cancer risk, but certain foods may help counteract the damage.
-A typical Mediterranean diet is rich in anti-inflammatory foods like olive oil, fruits, vegetables, fatty fish, and nuts.
+There are many theories about why this style of eating may be effective in minimizing the risk of cancer.
+For example, the dietary fiber in fruits, vegetables, beans, and whole grains is known to have a protective effect on the body.
+Consuming less red and processed meat, which are both carcinogens, also contributes to lowering the risk of cancer.
+And while inflammation can increase your cancer risk, a typical Mediterranean diet is rich in anti-inflammatory foods like olive oil, fruits, vegetables, fatty fish, and nuts.

 mature woman looking at tablet